How to Effectively Report Financials to Non-Profit Boards

 7. Audited financial statements that should be reviewed from the previous year

-To provide additional context, streamline board discussions, and make any decisions that need to happen as efficient as possible, you should also include an interpretation of the financial data you report to the board (you’ll probably want to work with an accountant or controller for this).
+To provide additional context, streamline board discussions, and make any decisions that need to happen as efficiently as possible, you should also include an interpretation of the financial data you report to the board (you’ll probably want to work with an accountant or controller for this).

 Ideally, that will include: